Get the reportMore

 Manages all aspects of the incident case management, from identification through remediation

-After a SIEM provides an alert, it's up to the administrator to determine the path of an investigation.
+After a SIEM alert, it's up to the administrator to determine the path of an investigation.
 In contrast, a SOAR automates investigation path workflows to begin triaging and subsequently apply remediation processes.
-In other words, a SOAR starts from where a SIEM’s capabilities end.
+In other words, a SOAR starts from where a SIEM platform's capabilities end.
 In practice, the two are complementary and work best in tandem.